Monday, January 13, 2025

 An image of drones over New Jersey.

-In a Saturday press call organized by the White House, senior officials from the FBI, the Pentagon, the Federal Aviation Administration (FAA), and other agencies sought to reassure residents that the drones do not pose a threat to national or public security and are not the activity of a hostile foreign actor.
+In a Saturday press briefing hosted by the White House, senior officials from the FBI, the Pentagon, the Federal Aviation Administration (FAA), and other agencies aimed to alleviate public concerns.
+They emphasized that the drones do not present a threat to national or public security and are not linked to hostile foreign entities.

-A New Jersey congressman has called on the Pentagon to authorize the use of force to bring down one or more drones to uncover who sent them.
+A New Jersey congressman has urged the Pentagon to authorize the use of force to intercept and capture one or more of the unidentified drones.

-Republican Congressman Jeff Van Drew also called for the military to shoot down the drones.
+Representative Jeff Van Drew, another Republican congressman, has also advocated for the military to shoot down the drones.

-Reports of similar drones have surfaced in New York, where drone flights require permits.
-Mayor Eric Adams said the city is investigating the matter and cooperating with New Jersey and federal officials.
+Reports of similar drone activity have emerged in New York, where drone flights require official permits.
+Mayor Eric Adams has confirmed that the city is actively investigating these incidents and collaborating with New Jersey and federal officials.

-About 60 miles north of the city, runways at Stewart International Airport were shut down for about an hour Friday night due to drones in the airspace, said Governor Kathy Hochul.
+Approximately 60 miles north of the city, runways at Stewart International Airport were temporarily closed for about an hour on Friday night due to the presence of drones in the airspace, as announced by Governor Kathy Hochul.

 Drone Sightings in Bernardsville